Poisson Rouge Pictures/FilmOne Distribution

 The cast on the whole is delightful and endearing to watch.
 Malachi Kirby and OC Ukeje don’t resemble each other (Something Yemi himself points out when he tries to convince their mother that this guy must an imposter who has stolen Ikudayisi’s identity) but it didn’t take them long for them to convince me they were brothers, that’s the kind of onscreen rapport they have.
 Shanika Warren-Markland is That Chick we have all encountered at one time or another.
 We may have dated her or been best friends with her or just knew her from around the way but we knew her and knew exactly what she was all about.
 The movie’s MVP is Golda John who cracked me up every time she appeared on screen especially in a scene where she’s stalking the neighborhood looking for her wayward sons and loudly proclaiming to the entire neighborhood in two languages what she’s going to do to them when she catches up to them.
 That and the scene where Armani gets into an argument with the owners of a Chinese restaurant are not to be missed as I had to pause the movie and take a minute to get myself together, I was laughing so hard.

 Once again, I have to thank my wife Patricia as she has an absolute gift for finding quirky, charming international comedies like GONE TOO FAR! on Netflix and Amazon.
-Don’t feel like braving the heat to trek to your local cinema to see the latest CGI blockbuster?
-Stay at home with your own AC and chill out with GONE TOO FAR!
+Don’t feel like fighting traffic to trek to your local cinema?
+Then stay at home and chill out with GONE TOO FAR!
 You won’t regret it.
 Enjoy.